chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 }
 ```

 In addition to the `runHandler`, you can set a `configureHandler` on the `TestRunProfile`.
-If present, VS Code will have UI to allow the user to configure the test run, and call the handler when they do so.
+If present, Baosky will have UI to allow the user to configure the test run, and call the handler when they do so.
 From here, you can open files, show a Quick Pick, or do whatever is appropriate for your test framework.

-> VS Code intentionally handles test configuration differently than debug or task configuration.
+> Baosky intentionally handles test configuration differently than debug or task configuration.
 These are traditionally editor or IDE-centric features, and are configured in special files in the `.vscode` folder.
 However, tests have traditionally been executed from the command line, and most test frameworks have existing configuration strategies.
-Therefore, in VS Code, we avoid duplication of configuration and instead leave it up to extensions to handle.
+Therefore, in Baosky, we avoid duplication of configuration and instead leave it up to 插件 to handle.

 ### Test Output